benburrill/halt_is_defeat/README.rst

         CPU time: 578 clock cycles
         Emulator efficiency: 48.78%

-If you run it yourself, you may notice something a little odd.
-Once the end of the program is reached, it gets stuck in an infinite loop.
+If you run it yourself, you may notice something strange.
+Even after the end of the program is reached, ``spasm`` keeps running, apparently doing nothing.

-This behavior is necessary in order for Halt is Defeat to ensure that your programs are undefeatable.
-Since "Halt is Defeat", the program must never halt, so upon returning from ``@is_you()``, Halt is Defeat code emits the "win" flag (as seen in the output from ``spasm``) and then loops forever.
+Indeed, after returning from ``@is_you()``, the "win" flag is emitted (as seen in the output from ``spasm``), and then the program enters into an infinite loop.

+The loop is there to guard the past against future defeat, but don't worry about it.
 If running under the ``spasm`` emulator, you can always issue a keyboard interrupt (ctrl-c) to forcibly stop the running program.
 Attempting to stop programs running on a real Sphinx processor is not recommended and may destroy the universe.

-When the ``win`` flag is encountered, the ``spasm`` emulator displays some statistics.
+When the "win" flag is encountered, the ``spasm`` emulator displays some statistics.
 The CPU time is the number of Sphinx instructions executed (each instruction takes 1 clock cycle).
 The emulator efficiency is an implementation detail of the emulator and may be